practicalcomputerscience/MicrobenchmarkGPHLlanguages/15 - memory leak detection with Valgrind/README.md

 This program evades its profiling with Valgrind, at least when running it in the (simple) way as shown above.

 With the other tested Scheme dialects, I only implemented the "random_streams_for_perf_stats" programs.
-All of them had _still reachable_ leaks:
+All of them had _still reachable_ leaks when exiting:

 - Bigloo: _still reachable: 2,512 bytes in 2 blocks_
 - CHICKEN: _still reachable: 27,433,592 bytes in 5,303 blocks_